fbeauKmi/V2.3934/README.md

 - ~~[print_start.cfg](./klipper_config/macros/print_base/print_start.cfg) : A two part print_start that let you interact with printer during heat soak (turn light on, homing, load filament ...)~~
 - Well, two part print_start was a nice experiment BUT IT WAS A BAD IDEA !!
 As long as you put QGL, BED_MESH , wathever in a delayed gcode, errors will not be triggered in the same queue.
 When an error occurs printer will just abord Delayed_gcode an will continue on virtual_sdcard.

 Workaround : Separate warmup actions and motion actions.
-Use an interactive PRINTER_WARMUP (containing BEDSOAK, CHAMBERSOAK, EXTRUDER_PREHEAT ), then call the non interactive PRINT_START.
+Use an interactive PRINTER_WARMUP (containing BEDSOAK, CHAMBERSOAK, EXTRUDER_PREHEAT or use adpative [HEATSOAK](./klipper_config/macros/hardware_functions/heating/heatsoak.cfg) ), then call the non interactive PRINT_START.
 I use these line in SuperSlicer start g-code
 ```
 PRINTER_WARMUP
 PRINT_START SIZE={first_layer_print_min[0]}_{first_layer_print_min[1]}_{first_layer_print_max[0]}_{first_layer_print_max[1]}